An easy-to-use, low-carbon overflow solution

 After being reworked, these images are sent to the photogrammetry software that will allow the 3D reconstruction to be carried out by generating the first cloud of points.
 This first one is not very dense.
 The final compute can generate a cloud of several million points, and even up to 10 billion for the largest projects.
 But it is sometimes necessary to add a mesh step for video production.
 It is therefore necessary to generate meshes representing between 100 million and 10 billion polygons each.
 This makes remote rendering particularly interesting for a company like Iconem because the resources required are phenomenal.
 For example, one of the recent projects required the compute of 19K x 19K images, i.e. 360 megapixels in EXR* 16 bits per layer, which required one week of rendering on one hundred machines.

-The human and ecological aspects of Qarnot: an obvious choice for Iconem
+The human and sustainable aspects of Qarnot: an obvious choice for Iconem

 Qarnot's ability to assist in the development of rendering processes was a key factor, as traditional render farms do not allow for such flexibility.
 In addition, the ability to compute on a low-carbon infrastructure was also important for Iconem.